-Stress: A word that seems all too common in today’s society.
+Stress is a word that seems all too common in today’s society.
 Not only can chronic stress wreck havoc on your overall health and well-being, but it can affect your thyroid too.

-Stress and Hypothyroidism
+Stress and hypothyroidism

 Your thyroid works in tandem with your adrenal glands.
 The adrenal glands, which are above your kidneys, can handle small amounts of stress well.
 When you encounter stress they release cortisol, which enhances various bodily functions.